Kodular/Documentation/docs/components/layout/lists/list-view.md

 |:----:|:-------:|
 |number|10|

-Set the listview item height.
-If you write 10, that means the item height will be 10 percent of the device screen height.
+_Set the listview item height.
+If you write 10, that means the item height will be 10 percent of the device screen height._

 ### Long Click Enabled

-<small>Available as Advanced Property</small>
+<small>Available as ^^Advanced^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('List View', 'Long Click Enabled')]]